asynkron/TraceLens/README.md

 # TraceView

 > **Warning**<br>
-> TraceView is not opensource<br>
+> TraceView is NOT opensource<br>
-> TraceView is not free for commercial usage
+> TraceView is NOT free for commercial usage<br>

-TraceView is free for personal use.
+> TraceView IS free for personal use.

 ## Deployment